Vodafone/HelloV2XWorld-ReactNative/README.md

   * Navigate to ios project folder => cd ios
   * Install pods from the installed node modules and packages => pod install
   * After download and installation finished move back to project directory => cd ..
+  * react-native bundle --platform ios --dev false --entry-file index.js --bundle-output ios/HelloV2XWorldReactNative/main.jsbundle --assets-dest ios/HelloV2XWorldReactNative
+  * This will bundle all changes to be used during building, then run:
   * npx react-native run-ios
   * This will start building the android application and launch the iOS simulator.
   * After application build successfully, it will appear on the iOS simulator.